kids-industries/ki-filesystem/README.md

 # KI-filesystem

-A simple library that abstracts common file operations.
+A simple library that abstracts common file operations such as:

+- Checking existence
+- Recursive copy/delete
+- Recursive directory listings
+- Moving/Renaming
+- Read/Write/Append
+- See API docs for more

 ## Supported Targets / Runtimes